ms264556/ruckus_ap_firmware_mod/README.md

 The provided mod_example.sh enables wireless bridge/repeater/extender functionality.

-If you are here because you specifically require this functionality then [there's an easier way to enable it here](https://ms264556.github.io/Hackery/pages/StandaloneWirelessBridgeRepeater.html).
+If you are here because you specifically require this functionality then [there's an easier way](https://ms264556.github.io/Hackery/pages/StandaloneWirelessBridgeRepeater.html).

 > "Works on my PC" (Ubuntu 22.04 WSL2)